Cooking Gorgeous

 • In a saucepan, place the Salep powder and mix a small amount of cold milk with it until it forms a smooth paste to prevent clumps

 • Slowly pour the rest of the cold milk into the Salep paste while stirring continuously.
-Ensure that the mixture becomes homogeneous.
+Keep going until the mixture is completely smooth.

 • Once the Salep mixture is well mixed, add the sugar and continue stirring.